-The No Passing Zone sign warns of the beginning of a no
+The No Passing Zone sign warns of the beginning of a no passing zone.

-passing zone.
 It is found on the left side of the road.

+Stop Sign - A stop sign has eight sides and is red with white letters.
 You must come to a full stop at a stop sign or stop line, if one is present.
 You must wait until crossing vehicles and pedestrians have cleared, and pull forward only when it is safe to do so.